 “My favourite fiction writer is Virginia Woolf whom I first began reading during a Modernist module for my English Literature degree.
 Reading her stream of consciousness style I was captivated by this interesting and expansive way of moving through the world.
 To this day, I can see this same fascination with semiotics reflected in my artistic practice as I welcome as many interpretations as possible from the found objects I work with.

 “I must also mention the work of Rebecca Solnit, in particular The Faraway Nearby and A Field Guide to Getting Lost, which have been illuminating reads.
-I enjoy her interdisciplinary approach, which cuts across psychology, art, literature, history, politics and language.
-Her work refuses to sit within one genre – again, my interest in things being open to interpretation and a multiplicity of meaning re-emerges.
+I enjoy her interdisciplinary approach, which cuts across psychology, art, literature, history, politics, and language.
+Her work refuses to sit within one genre.

 “Non Places: Introduction to an Anthropology of Supermodernity by Marc Augé was one of the first books I read that gave me a theoretical vocabulary to talk about my fascination with the coastal environment.
 The beach is undoubtedly a non-place, and also liminal space, being both land and sea twice a day.
 I recognise many of the feelings of transience Auge describes in similar in-between environments, such as airports.
 I often return to this text to explore his theories of environments that are not permanent enough to be considered spaces in their own right.”